ltrgordon/ltrgordon.github.io/jump-kids/README.md

 ## How to Play
 - Open `index.html` in any modern browser.
-- Keyboard: Left/Right to move, Space or Z to jump (Abe can double jump by pressing twice), D to dash, Up/Down (or W/Arrow keys) to climb ladders, S for S1, F for S2, E for S3 and C for S4.
+- Keyboard: Left/Right to move, Space or Z to jump (press twice to double jump), D to dash, Up/Down (or W/Arrow keys) to climb ladders, S for S1, F for S2, E for S3 and C for S4.
 - P to pause/resume.
 After Game Over, press R or Jump to restart.
 - Mobile: Use the on‑screen buttons.